 Watch as birds solve puzzles and challenge our basic notions of intelligence.
-Airing December 20, 2017 at 9 pm on PBS Aired December 20, 2017 on PBS
+Airing April 25, 2018 at 10 pm on PBS Airing April 25, 2018 at 10 pm on PBS

 Call somebody a “bird brain,” and you’re not delivering them a compliment.
 But as NOVA shows, birds turn out to have advanced problem-solving skills that we usually assume are unique to humans.
 Watch astonishing tests of avian aptitude: parrots that can plan for the future, jackdaws that can “read” human faces, and crows that can solve multi-step puzzles with tools like pebbles, sticks, and hooks.
 Could these just be clever tricks based on instinct or triggered by subtle cues from their human handlers?
 To rule out any doubts, NOVA puts feathered Einsteins through their paces and reveals skills that even three- or four-year-old children have a hard time mastering—such as putting off one reward now to get a bigger one later.
 From this revolution in thinking about our feathered friends, the conclusion seems irresistible that bird brains see the world in ways that aren’t so different from our own.

 PBS Airdate: December 20, 2017

 NARRATOR: Birds: one of nature's most amazing success stories.
 There are thousands of different species, found everywhere on Earth.
 They're beautiful, inspiring and mysterious.
 But could they be smart?